-We may also provide information to third party service suppliers who process information on our behalf.
+We may also provide information to third-party service suppliers who process the information on our behalf.
 This is to help run some of our internal business operations, including email distribution, IT services and customer services.
 As part of our agreements with them, these third parties are required to process such data securely and only in accordance with our instructions.

 Your information may also be shared with organisations located elsewhere in the world.
 As their privacy laws may not match your home country’s standards, we’ll only make a transfer of data if adequate levels of protection are in place to protect any information held in that country, or the local service provider complies with applicable privacy laws at all times.